sebivenlo/ESDE_G1_Ansible/index.md

 ```
 ansible-playbook playbook.yml --extra-vars "ansible_sudo_pass=workshop" --tags="<tag_name>"
 ```
-where the tags flag is the assignment you are currently working on (either verification, printer, webserver or database)
+where the tags flag is the assignment you are currently working on (either verification, printer, webserver or database). you can also find the tag names in the playbook.yml file.

 #### Validate output
 Once you have completed your assigment you should check the expected output with your own output.